briancroxall/borderwaters/README.md

 6. Using Finder on Mac OS, copy contents of `cleaned-text` to folder containing all articles.

 ### step-three-collection
+This folder contains scripts that we used to clean the data collected in Step 3 (the rest of the 2010s that were not provided by JSTOR or Duke UP).

 #### Steps
-2. Extract text data
-  - use [Name Mangler](https://manytricks.com/namemangler/) to reformat names of the `HTML` files to match the structure used throughout the project (`journal_year_vol_iss_fpage-lpage_id`)
+1. Rename the harvested HTML files with [Name Mangler](https://manytricks.com/namemangler/) to to match the structure used throughout the project (`journal_year_vol_iss_fpage-lpage_id`)
-  - use `extract-amerlite.py`, `extract-amerquar.py`, and `extract-jamericanhistory.py` to extract the article from the `HTML` file and save it to a `txt` format.
-During this process
+2. Use `extract-amerlite.py`, `extract-amerquar.py`, and `extract-jamericanhistory.py` to extract the body and notes for each article from the `HTML` and save it to a `txt` format.
+During this process, the text was cleaned using substitutions via regular expressions.
-3. Combine articles
-  - Copy new text files from this step to the folders with the other text data previously obtained.
+3. Using Finder on Mac OS, copy cleaned text files to the folder containing all articles.

 ## 3analyze_data
 This folder contains the scripts we used to find frequencies for particular terms and then to graph those frequencies.
 It contains the TSVs of output, as well as images that were produced along the way.